Usbac/borealis/docs/en/types.md

 ## Boolean

-As you may notice, a boolean type does not exists in Borealis, but the constants `true` and `false` are available, they represent the number `1` and `0` respectively.
+As you may notice, a boolean type does not exist in Borealis, but the constants `true` and `false` are available, they represent the number `1` and `0` respectively.

 The following values are considered `false` or `0`: